NeoxaChain/Neoxa/README.md

 About Neoxa
 --------------

-Neoxa is the currency for investors, gamers and gaming developers.
-Neoxa will be implemented to games such as Minecraft, Roblox and many other popular games that allows custom modifications and servers.
-It does not stop there, with blockchain assets, developers can implement Neoxa assets into any game and feature it in the upcoming Neoxa marketplace.
+Neoxa serves as a versatile currency catering to investors, gamers, and gaming developers alike.
+To enhance the gaming experience and provide earning opportunities, Neoxa has implemented innovative Play to Earn mechanisms within popular games such as Minecraft, Rust, and Grand Theft Auto.
+By participating in these games, our dedicated gamers can effortlessly earn Neoxa without requiring any financial investment.

 Thank you to the Bitcoin developers.
 Thank you to the Ravencoin developers.